Richard Altick: Works

 One of Altick's most enduringly popular books was written during his first years at Ohio State: The Scholar Adventurers (1950), a title he coined to describe the literary detectives whose work was resulting in new discoveries about James Boswell, Christopher Marlowe, and other major figures in English literature.

 When Altick began writing about Victorian Britain in the 1950s, the subject had received scant scholarly attention.
 But the postwar period saw a revival of interest in the Victorians, as signaled by the founding of the journal Victorian Studies at Indiana University at Bloomington in 1957, a journal to which Altick was an adviser and contributor from that first issue.

 Published that same year, his study, The English Common Reader (1957), showcased what his research methods could achieve.
 It brought together information about what sorts of books, magazines, newspapers, and ephemera ordinary Britons were reading during the first age of industrialized publishing, and presented it in a clear and thoughtful way.
 In his subsequent books, curiosity led him to explore a wide variety of subjects, most but not all Victorian, ranging from literary biography to the literary contexts of paintings to London panoramas to sensational murders.
-Among these, The Shows of London (1978), a study of public entertainments from 1600 to 1862, stands out as a major feat of research.
-The slender book, Victorian People and Ideas (1980), remains one of the best introductions to the period for undergraduates and general readers.
+Among these, the slender book, Victorian People and Ideas (1973), remains one of the best introductions to the period for undergraduates and general readers.
+The Shows of London (1978), a study of public entertainments from 1600 to 1862, stands out as a major feat of research.
 Writers, Readers, and Occasions (1989) brought together essays he had published in various journals over the years.
 The concluding essay in that volume, "'Tis Forty Years Since," offers a retrospective on the evolution of scholarly interest in the Victorians in the twentieth century, from the perspective of a "scholar adventurer" who had played a major role in fostering that interest.

 In retirement, Altick continued to indulge what he called his "incurable itch to set pen to paper" with personal reminiscences as well as major books on the literary uses of paintings, the journalistic contexts of Victorian novels, the Victorian origins of "sensational" crime stories, and the first ten years of Punch, the British magazine.